Golden Gate to Ancient Rus'. VI

 Work with illustration from 52 A. Vasnetsov, Monastery in Muscovite Rus',

-The monks not only prayed, wrote chronicles, icons, worked, stood up for the defense of the Motherland.
+The monks not only prayed, wrote chronicles, icons, worked, and stood up to defend their Motherland.

 The monks preserved the memory of the history of the Russian land.